AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/view-edge-system.md

 # View and monitor an edge system

 View and monitor the health status and configuration information for edge systems, including Edge Data Store and PI Adapters, for a selected namespace.
 You can filter and sort the list of edge devices, and open a trend displaying diagnostic data for a specific device or component.

-Note that an edge system appears on the `Edge Systems` page once it is writing data to OCS.
+**Note:** An edge system appears on the `Edge Systems` page once it is writing data to OCS.

 Use the following procedure to view an edge system: